mediamonks/symfony-rest-api-bundle/Resources/doc/3-using_the_bundle.rst

 .. note::

-    If you want to return a non-scalar response instead but still want to have control over your headers you can return an instance of MediaMonks\RestApiBundle\Response\Response instead.
+    If you want to return a non-scalar response instead but still want to have control over your headers you can return an instance of MediaMonks\RestApi\Response\Response instead.

 Pagination
 ----------